Search

 3. Update your device firmware: Keeping your firmware up to date can help address compatibility issues and ensure optimal performance with eSIM technology.
 Check for any available updates for your device and install them if necessary.

 However, the most common mistake when using an eSIM while traveling is forgetting to activate it.
-Sometimes, it gets activated right as you install it, but often, you need to send a text message or do a similar manual step.
+Sometimes it gets activated right when you install it, but often you need to send a text message or take a similar manual step.
 So, make sure to follow the eSIM installation and activation instructions.

 Benefits of eSIM for International Travel - Benefits of eSIM for travelers - Switching from SIM to eSIM - SIM vs eSIM comparsion - is eSIM worth it - advantages of eSIM - disadvantages of eSIM - Beautiful Beach in Koh Tao Thailand